klitsche/dog/docs/enrichers.md

 Using the enricher id here is best practise.

 !!!
 Note
-    All enricher first visit the project and then all enricher visit the elements.
+    All enricher first visit the project and then the elements.

 ## Access Data in Templates